Dr. Julia Victoria Seidel

 Atmospheric Composition

 In a variety of works, I have explored the constituents of exoplanet atmospheres, providing the first detection of sodium in an ultra-hot Jupiter (Seidel et al. 2019) and in a hot Neptune (Seidel et al. 2022) using narrow-band spectroscopy.
-In cross-correlation, even molecules can be found: the expertise of my PhD student Bibiana Prinoth (Nature Astronomy article)
+With this method and the established cross-correlation technique, we shed light on the localised chemistry of exoplanets and solved the Titanium conundrum: